docker/docs/get-started/index.md

 ## Prerequisites

-While we'll define concepts along the way, it is good for you to understand [what Docker is](https://www.docker.com/what-docker) before we begin.
+While we define concepts along the way, it is good for you to understand [what Docker is](https://www.docker.com/what-docker) before we begin.

 We also need to assume you are familiar with a few concepts before we continue: